DexFruit: Dexterous Manipulation and Gaussian Splatting Inspection of Fruit: Related Work

-Imitation learning is a technique in which robot policies are trained by learning from expert demonstrations.
-One form of imitation learning which has recently shown strong performance is the diffusion policy \cite{chi2023diffusion}.
-This approach leverages Denoising Diffusion Probabilistic Models (DDPM) \cite{ho2020denoising} to learn observation conditioned, high-dimensional policies.
-In \cite{mahmoudi2024leveraging} the authors survey the landscape of imitation learning for agriculture.
-However they do not find any examples of diffusion policies being used for automated agricultural product grasping. \cite{huang20243d} demonstrates force-conditioned tactile and visual policies picking up fragile grapes and placing them on a plate.
-However, DexFruit not only safely grasps fragile fruit, but we also \textit{quantitatively} measure precisely the damage done to the fruit across hundreds of trials providing a rigorous and necessary analysis of the fruit after manipulation.
+Recent advances have significantly improved the performance of imitation learning through the use of Denoising Diffusion Probabilistic Models (DDPM) \cite{chi2023diffusion}.
+These approaches learn observation conditioned, high-dimensional policies with relatively few demonstrations. \review{In \cite{mahmoudi2024leveraging} the authors survey the landscape of imitation learning for agriculture.
+While there are many examples of agricultural tasks like peeling bananas and identifying fruit, none rely on tactile sensing or use Diffusion Policies.
+Simple tactile sensing through force conditioning is used in \cite{huang20243dvitac} to pick up fragile grapes and placing them on a plate. } However, DexFruit not only safely grasps diverse fragile fruit using expressive tactile sensing, but also \textit{quantitatively} measures the damage done to the fruit across hundreds of trials providing a rigorous and necessary analysis of the fruit after manipulation.